🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 Code and Reliability

-Anything that grows too rapidly is prone to get weak, and stability is something that comes only when the growth is monitored and paid close attention to.
+Anything that grows too rapidly is prone to get weak, and stability comes only when the growth is monitored and paid close attention to.
 This is exactly the same as our page builders.

 While Elementor grew a lot in the last three years and has added phenomenal features and functionalities, it cannot be considered as stable as the Beaver Builder.

-On the other hand, Beaver Builder might not be as feature-rich as Elementor, but when it comes to code level reliability, Beaver Builder wins the race.
-The reason is simple; Beaver Builder grew but with keeping stability in mind.
-This is something you must pay attention to if you are planning on developing a heavy website using a page builder.
+On the other hand, Beaver Builder might not be as feature-rich as Elementor, but Beaver Builder wins the race when it comes to code-level reliability.
+The reason is simple: Beaver Builder grew but with keeping stability in mind.
+You must pay attention to this if you plan on developing a heavy website using a page builder.

 If you are building a site, you should know the system requirements for the tools you use.
 As we have seen, Elementor provides an interface with real-time previews and works smoothly.
 But, the system requirements for Elementor are a bit high.
 Users also experience frequent issues like Elementor Widgets Not Loading when their web hosting server has limited resources.

 Elementor officially recommends 256MB or higher PHP memory.
-When using it with Elementor addons or plugins like WooCommerce to build eCommerce websites, the PHP memory requirements will go even higher.
+The PHP memory requirements will go even higher when using Elementor addons or plugins like WooCommerce to build eCommerce websites.
 Since Elementor offers so many features, it’s understandable that we need more resources to run the software.

-Beaver Builder, on the other hand, is lightweight and consumes lesser resources.
+On the other hand, Beaver Builder is lightweight and consumes fewer resources.
 Even with third-party Beaver Builder addons, the resource usage is not so high.
-Beaver Builder is known to work for as less as 64MB PHP memory limit and with third-party addons, it can go up till 256MB.
+Beaver Builder is known to work for as little as 64MB PHP memory limit, and with third-party addons, it can go up to 256MB.

-So, here’s something which we can call a common ground for both Elementor & Beaver Builder.
-Due to the huge popularity of both the page builder plugins, all the popular WordPress themes built for Page Builders provide compatibility for these plugins.
+So, here’s something we can call a common ground for both Elementor & Beaver Builder.
+Due to the huge popularity of both page builder plugins, all the popular WordPress themes built for Page Builders provide compatibility with these plugins.

 Also Read: